Armaan253-code/delta-demo/README.md

 # delta-demo
-This is a demo of Git &amp; Github class.
+This is a demo of Git &amp; Github class: Github class

+#Teacher
+Sharadha khapra

+#Student
+Delata Student